pauby/ChocoPackages/automatic/vim-tux.install/README.md

 ## Notes

 * The embedded binaries are regularly flagged by antivirus engines.
 Please see these GitHub issues for information: [1](https://github.com/vim/vim/issues/2933), [2](https://github.com/vim/vim/issues/2961), [3](https://github.com/vim/vim-win32-installer/issues/36), [4](https://github.com/vim/vim-win32-installer/issues/53) and [5](https://github.com/vim/vim/issues/2895).
 If in doubt, do not install the package.
+* If you find missing versions, please check the 'Version History' section on the package page.
+If the versions are rejected it is likely due to very high AV counts.
 * This is an automatically updated package.
 If you find it is out of date by more than a week, please contact the maintainer(s), to let the know the package is no longer updating, using:
     * The 'Contact Maintainers' link on the package page, or
     * The 'Package Source' link on the package page and raising an issue.